 Colto requirements state that the aggregate for base and sub-bases should be derived from hard, sound and durable rock.

-Note: CAS-SA does not use approved target grading to produce product
+Note: CAS-SA does not use approved target grading to produce a product

-To achieve good workability, compaction and density, the hardness and particle shape of aggregate used in road layer works is very important.
+To achieve good workability, compaction and density, the hardness and particle shape of aggregate used in road layer works are very important.

 Soluble Salt Requirements:

 For quartzite, tillite, shale and G1 to G4 materials, measure the soluble salts against pH or electrical conductivity.

 - Use material if the pH is > 10 after treatment at the crushing plant, and subsequently remains = 8,0.